-Technically, decentralized exchange is a market structure made up of a network of computers without relying on a central authority like Nasdaq which hold the customers funds.
-Instead, trades occur directly between users (peer to peer) through an automated process without the need of a central authority.
+Technically, the decentralized exchange is a market structure made up of a network of computers without relying on a central authority like Nasdaq which holds the customer's funds.
+Instead, trades occur directly between users (peer to peer) through an automated process without the need for a central authority.

 There are some signs that decentralized exchanges have been suffering from low trading volumes and market liquidity.
 On the other hand, some decentralized exchanges have proven instrumental in enhancing liquidity.
 Central to achieving this is by working with fiat pegged cryptocurrencies.

 In a decentralized system, the technology provides investors with access to various bid/ask prices and makes it possible for them to deal directly with other investors/dealers.
 This system can be achieved by creating proxy assets or through a decentralized multi-signature escrow system, among other solutions that are currently being developed.

 A decentralized exchange has some combination of decentralized properties.
 At the moment this most likely means some mix of

 the ability for users to retain control of their funds, and